Extension Mechanisms for DNS: EDNS Padding

 There are standards for using EDNS to set how much padding should be around a DNS message.
 Padding is essential when encrypting DNS, because without padding it may be possible to determine the queried domain name from the encrypted size of the query.

 EDNS Keepalive

 EDNS is used for indicating how long a TCP connection should be kept alive.

 EDNS Client Subnet (ECS)

 EDNS is also used for sending general information from resolvers to name servers about clients' geographic location in the form of the EDNS Client Subnet (ECS) option.

 Issues

-In practice, difficulties can arise when using EDNS traversing firewalls, since some firewalls assume a maximum DNS message length of 512 bytes and block longer DNS packets.
+In practice, difficulties can arise when EDNS traverses firewalls, since some firewalls assume a maximum DNS message length of 512 bytes and block longer DNS packets.

 The introduction of EDNS made feasible the DNS amplification attack, a type of reflected denial-of-service attack, since EDNS facilitates very large response packets compared to relatively small request packets.